AliceO2Group/QualityControl/doc/QuickStart.md

 2. Prepare the QualityControl development package
     * `aliBuild init QualityControl@master --defaults o2`

-3. If you don't plan on developing O2, you can delete it
-    * `rm -rf O2`

 4. Build/install the QualityControl, its GUI (qcg) and the readout.
 The simplest is to use the metapackage `O2Suite`.
     * `aliBuild build O2Suite --defaults o2`